vursen/FloatSidebar.js/README.md

   /* Required */
   position: relative;

   /* Required.
-The sidebar element must have a fixed width */
+The sidebar element should have a fixed width */
   width: 220px;
 }
 ```